maiator/maiator.github.io/README.md

-# Life is a limited time offer
+# Free Code Camp

-This is where I will create a blog to talk about whatever interests me.
+This is where I will be doing all of my programming in order to obtain my front end web developer certificate.